 Prayer is our practice of communication with God.
 Prayer without sincere Bible Study leaves us without His word to speak back to us by the impress of the Holy Spirit.
 We need to be willing to accept what the Bible says no matter what the church teaches.
 Others diligently study the Bible, but only with a narrow focus as the church leads them to study, constrained to denominational teachings.
 A lack of prayer, particularly for the work of the Holy Spirit, fails to reach a deeper understanding in study.

 There is a seeming paradox because we may ask why we need to tell God our needs.
 He knows what they are.
 God often tells us we need to ask.
 The process of asking reinforces in our hearts and minds that He is the provider of all good things.
 If we ask for selfish and greedy reasons, our wise Father does not indulge us.

 2 Ye lust, and have not: ye kill, and desire to have, and cannot obtain: ye fight and war, yet ye have not, because ye ask not.

 Prayer changes us and is primarily for our benefit and not for God.
-It is our offering in a relationship to Him.
+It is our offering in a relationship with Him.
 He is eager to participate in the relationship but He knows the information we offer to Him.
 We benefit from the conscious interaction with Him and in letting ourselves be open to the impress of the Holy Spirit.
-Our requests and concerns are like giving Him permission to work in our lives over the objection of Satan.
-Sometimes, to our temporary dismay, He does not grant our every desire in order to strengthen us.
+Our requests and concerns are like permitting Him to work in our lives over the objection of Satan.
+Sometimes, to our temporary dismay, He does not grant our every desire to strengthen us.

 17 For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory;